mimik-ai/mimik-ai-developer-guide/readme.md

 **NOTE:** It is possible for a computing device to be both an Agent Machine and a Coordinator Machine.
 However, this capability is an advanced topic beyond the scope of this introductory documentation.

-## The Nature and Use of mimOE.ai
+## The Nature and Use of mimik ai

 mimOE utilizes mimik's edgeEngine runtime and mimik Service Mesh to enhance artificial intelligence processing capabilities in application development.
-Using mimOE.ai a developer can interact with LLMs that run directly on any number of computing devices.
+Using mimik ai, a developer can interact with LLMs that run directly on any number of computing devices.
 Such devices can be a standard computer on a developer machine, a server in a data center, a mobile device such as a cell phone or tablet, or hardware optimized for AI processing such as those computing devices manufactured by Nvidia.

 ## AI Focused Microservices

-mimOE publishes several microservices that execute under the edgeEngine runtime on a given computing device.
+mim OE publishes several microservices that execute under the mim OE runtime on a given computing device.
 These microservices are:

 |Microservice|Description||
 |----|----|----|